vsoch/debug_dwarf/README.md

 # Debug Dwarf

-Play aronud with debug dwarf!
+Play around with debug dwarf!

 This is a quick repository to reproduce some issues I'm having with reading dwarf in Go.